esatterwhite/node-seeli/gh-pages/guides/commands.md

 })
 ```

-This the basic skeleton command, but it doesn't have any defined behavior.
+This a basic skeleton for a command command, but it doesn't have any defined behavior.

 ## Execution